Plug-in electric vehicle: United States

-As of December 2023, cumulative sales of highway legal plug-in electric passenger cars in the U.S. totaled 2,322,291 units since 2010.
-Since December 2016 the U.S. has the world's third largest stock of plug-in passenger cars, after having been overtaken by Europe in 2015 and China during 2016.
+As of December 2023, cumulative sales of highway legal plug-in electric passenger cars in the U.S. totaled 4,684,128 units since 2010.
+The U.S. has the world's third largest stock of plug-in passenger cars, after having been overtaken by Europe in 2015 and China during 2016.
 California is the largest plug-in regional market in the country, with 1 million plug-in cars sold in California by November 2021.

 The Tesla Model 3 electric car has been the best selling plug-in car in the U.S. for two consecutive years, 2018 and 2019.
 Cumulative sales of the Model 3 surpassed in 2019 the discontinued Chevrolet Volt plug-in hybrid to become the all-time best selling plug-in car in the country, with an estimated 300,471 units delivered since inception, followed by the Tesla Model S all-electric car with about 157,992, and the Chevrolet Volt with 157,054.